rumoursbehindme/fastify-server/README.md

     * Take the redirect_uri from the source code - /config/client.INI file
     * And paste it into the redirect URI option.
     * Create the application and go to settings
-    * Take the client ID and client secret and replace them with client.INI files client ID and client secret
+    * Take the client ID and client secret and replace them with client.INI file's client ID and client secret

 ## Deployment